-Nootka Cypress Chamaecyparis nootkatensis
+Weeping Nootka Cypress Chamaecyparis nootkatensis 'Pendula'

 Height: 25 feet Spread: 12 feet

-Sunlight:
+Sunlight: O

 Hardiness Zone: 4

 Other Names: Alaska Cedar, Nootka Falsecypress, Xanthocyparis

 Description:

+A graceful, delicately weeping tree with pendulous branches, more so than the species; a great accent tree for the home landscape

+Ornamental Features

-A tall, narrow evergreen with pendulous branches, giving an overall graceful appearance; one of the most common west coast trees, ideal for general landscape applications in moist, rainy locations, but very adaptable Ornamental Features Nootka Cypress is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+Weeping Nootka Cypress is primarily valued in the landscape for its highly ornamental weeping form.
 It has bluish-green evergreen foliage.
 The scale-like sprays of foliage remain bluish-green throughout the winter.
 The shaggy antique red bark adds an interesting dimension to the landscape.

+Landscape Attributes

-Landscape Attributes Nootka Cypress is an open evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
+Weeping Nootka Cypress is an open evergreen tree with a strong central leader and a rounded form and gracefully weeping branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.

-Nootka Cypress is recommended for the following landscape applications; - Accent - Vertical Accent
+Weeping Nootka Cypress is recommended for the following landscape applications;

+- Accent

+- Vertical Accent

+- General Garden Use